The Ultimate Guide to Occitanie Beer Culture and Local Craft Breweries

 - Finding a great IPA Celtique was a highlight for me.
 It’s a style that really shows how French brewers are putting their own spin on classic beer types.

-- Many places offer tasting flights, which is the perfect way to sample a few different styles without committing to a full pint of something new.
+- Many places offer tasting flights, which are the perfect way to sample a few different styles without committing to a full pint of something new.

 - Keep an eye out for breweries that use local fruits or herbs; they often create really unique flavor profiles you won’t find anywhere else.